MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/quickstarts/rest/csharp.md

 ## Next steps

-- For a more in depth web app example, see the [Web Search tutorial](../../tutorial/bing-entities-search-single-page-app.md).
+- For a more in depth web app example, see the [Entity web app tutorial](../../tutorial/bing-entities-search-single-page-app.md).